AbdulrahmanAhmed20072/AbdulrahmanAhmed20072/README.md

 ## 📌 About Me

 - 🎓 **Computer Engineering graduate** from AIET (2022)
-- 🤖 **Machine Learning Engineer & NLP Developer** with real-world project experience
+- 🤖 **NLP & Machine Learning Engineer** with real-world project experience
-- 🔭 Skilled in **Transformers, Fine-Tuning, and RAG systems** using Hugging Face and FastAPI
+- 🔭 Skilled in Transformers, Fine-Tuning, and RAG systems, using both local and remote LLMs with FastAPI
-- 🛠️ Focused on delivering **AI-powered solutions**, from freelance gigs to scalable research-grade projects

 ---
 ## 🛠️ Core Technologies